fumadari/fumadari.github.io/index.md

 ## About Me

 Hey!
-I’m Dario, a Computer Science and Mathematics graduate from Washington and Lee University.
-Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Cisternino), I’m currently a Prototype Architect at Amazon Web Services in New York City, crafting large-scale AI solutions that harness the cloud to handle massive datasets.
+I'm Dario, a Computer Science and Mathematics graduate from Washington and Lee University.
+Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Cisternino), I'm currently a Prototyping Architect at Amazon Web Services in New York City, where I build AI systems on AWS and deliver customer-facing solutions designed to work reliably at scale.

-My research interests sit at the intersection of deep learning, mathematics, and geometry.
-I’m fascinated by how concepts like graph structures, differential geometry, and topological analysis can enhance neural representations, making models more interpretable and robust.
-By tapping into these mathematical frameworks, I aim to develop techniques that offer clear, principled insights into complex data, pushing AI towards more transparent and flexible solutions.
+My research interests sit at the intersection of reinforcement learning, representation learning, and the geometry of neural systems.
+I'm especially interested in how graph structure and differential geometry can shape more robust, interpretable representations, and how RL agents can adapt their behavior and computation under uncertainty.
+Lately, I've been focusing on adaptive control mechanisms and multi-agent settings, with an emphasis on stability, long-tail performance, and clear behavioral knobs.

-I am actively seeking research collaborations to deepen my understanding of these approaches and apply them to real-world challenges in scalable machine learning and data-driven discovery.
+I'm actively seeking research collaborations to deepen these directions and apply them to real-world problems in learning and decision-making.

-I'm always eager to discuss research opportunities or collaborate on interesting projects.
+I'm always happy to discuss research ideas or collaborate on interesting projects.
 Feel free to reach out!

 ### Research Interests